ethman/slakh-generation/README.md

 (the `.nkm` files) and loaded those.
 For more information setting VST parameters see the RenderMan functions `get_plugin_parameters_description()` and `set_parameter()` or reach out to me.

+It should also be noted that Drums are represented here as MIDI program number 128 (0-based), or MIDI program number 129 (1-based).
+Within MIDI, drum tracks have a special flag that is separate from their instrument program number, as such to keep consistency with the other program numbers throughout this script, they have tacked onto the end of the list as such.

+All 129 program numbers should be assigned to something.
+If there are patches you do not want to synthesize, they should be represented here with an empty list for `"defs"`.

 ### Step 3b: Band Definition file and MIDI file lists